Howard Jones (American singer): Personal life

 Jones is an avid fisherman and owns property on the Red River of the North in Manitoba, Canada.
 He is a frequent guest on Jamey Jasta's podcast on the GaS Digital Network.
-Jones left Killswitch Engage in early 2012 to allow himself to manage his type 2 diabetes which was worsened by a hectic touring lifestyle.
-In 2013, Jones stated that his diabetes put him in a coma for three days.
+Jones left Killswitch Engage in early 2012 to allow himself to manage his type 2 diabetes, which was worsened by a hectic touring lifestyle.
+In 2014, Jones stated that his diabetes put him in a coma for three days.
+He has since gotten his diabetes under control and has started exercising, along with reshaping his diet.

 In 2015, Jones revealed that he had struggled with anxiety and depression for a long time, which had been worsened by his rise to fame in Killswitch Engage.
 He revealed that he had come close to committing suicide in 2009, when he had aimed a .44 Magnum revolver at his head in his apartment in Connecticut, and that the police had intervened after being notified by a concerned neighbor.
+Jones stated “I was going insane.
+It never occurred to me to get help.
+For years, I just tried to fight through it and I was driving those guys berserk.
+My anxiety was building and building, and near the end, there were a lot of times I’d sit in the back of the bus or lie in my bunk for hours on end without speaking to anyone.”
 In 2018, he teamed up with his former band to raise awareness for mental health; the resulting song "The Signal Fire" appears on the 2019 album Atonement.

-Jones used to be straight edge.
-Today, he shares a passion for medical cannabis with friend and fellow Killswitch Engage frontman Jesse Leach.
+Although formerly straight edge, Jones now shares a passion for medical cannabis with friend and fellow Killswitch Engage frontman Jesse Leach.

+Awards

+During Jones' tenure with Killswitch Engage, the band won a handful of awards, with The End of Heartache winning best album at the 2004 Metal Hammer Golden Gods Awards along with the band being nominated for the best international act.
+The title track was also nominated for best metal performance at the Grammys in 2005.

+In 2007, Killswitch Engage won Best International Band at that year's Metal Hammer Golden God Awards.
+That same year, the band also took home both Most Outstanding Metal/Hardcore Band of the Year and Act of the Year at the Boston Music Awards.
+As Daylight Dies was also nominated for album of the year.
+Individually, Jones was nominated for the National Male Vocalist of the Year.

+In 2010 the bands self titled album won best Best International Album at the Bandit Rock Awards.

+In 2014, Jones and his new band, Devil You Know (now known as Light the Torch) won the Best New Band award at that year’s Metal Hammer Golden God awards.

+In 2023, Loudwire put Jones on their list of the top ten “Best Clean Singers in Metalcore”.